 The Authorization to Begin Recruitment Form (attached) must be completed and approved before the recruitment process can begin.
-If you are recruiting to fill a new, non-faculty position, you must work with the Staff Relations Office to develop a job description and to establish the appropriate classification and pay range for the position.
+If you are recruiting to fill a new, non-faculty position, you must work with the Human Resource Office to develop a job description and to establish the appropriate classification and pay range for the position.
 Faculty position requirements and the job description must be developed by the department in conjunction with the Dean and with the approval of the Vice President for Academic Affairs.

 It is critical that the recruitment process be adequately documented.
 To facilitate the documentation of the process, standard screening and evaluation forms are attached.

 The hiring department shall screen applicants based upon the job description or the faculty position requirements.